icelandic-lt/emospeech-scripts/README.md

 ( <unique id> "<emotion-level>: <utterance>" )
 ```

 For a script without emotion levels.
-We have used these for recording our non-emotional "addendas":
+This format was used for recording our non-emotional "addendas":

 ```text
 ( <unique id> "<utterance>" )